Rom Landau: Morocco

+After the Moroccan independence in March 1956, Landau could return to Morocco.
+Upon his return, Sultan Mohammed V made him commander of the Order of Ouissam Alaouite.

 Academic years

 After a lecture tour to the United States (1952–1953) Landau settled in San Francisco, where he was employed by Frederic Spiegelberg's American Academy of Asian Studies, headed for a period by the instructor Alan Watts.
-It soon affiliated with the University of the Pacific, Stockton, California (1954), and Landau became a professor of Islamic Studies at the university (1956–1968).
+It soon affiliated with the University of the Pacific, in Stockton, California (1954), and Landau became a professor of Islamic Studies at the university (1956–1968) despite the fact that he had never finished an academic degree.
 In 1962–1963 he supervised the Peace Corps training program that prepared volunteers for service in Morocco.
-After his retirement (1968), Landau settled in Marrakech, where he lived until his death.
+After his retirement (1968), Landau settled in Marrakesh, where he lived until his death.

 God is My Adventure

 In his earlier career Landau wrote God is My Adventure (1935), a best-selling book in which he recounted his various contacts with leading figures and unusual persons of philosophical, religious, and mystical fame, such as Hermann Graf Keyserling, Jiddu Krishnamurti, Frank Buchman, Rudolf Steiner, G I Gurdjieff, P D Ouspensky, Meher Baba, and others.